 A well organised mini-public took place in Manchester over two weekends in September 2017.
 It was hosted as a research project by the Constitution Unit at University College London.
 It was on the subject of what kind of Brexit the public preferred, whilst not re-litigating the original Brexit referendum.
 The assembly was highly successful internally, which is to say it worked well and the participants were highly satisfied and produced clear preferences for the way ahead.
 Externally, the recommendations seem to have sunk without trace in the Brexit mess of the previous and current UK Parliament and Government.

-The reports on the assembly, both summary and full, can be found here: https://www.ucl.ac.uk/constitution-unit/research/deliberative-democracy/citizens-assembly-brexit.
-They provide a good description of all stages of the process.
+Various reports on the assembly, both summary and full, were prepared, and provide a good description of all stages of the process.

 Greater Cambridge Citizens’ Assembly

-At a more local level, the Greater Cambridge Partnership has recently held a citizens’ assembly with 60 randomly chosen participants to consider how to reduce congestion, improve air quality and provide better public transport.
-The assembly was held over two weekends in September and October 2019, and a summary of the proceedings and links to reports and videos is here: https://consultcambs.uk.engagementhq.com/greater-cambridge-citizens-assembly .
+At a more local level, the Greater Cambridge Partnership held a citizens’ assembly with 60 randomly chosen participants to consider how to reduce congestion, improve air quality and provide better public transport.
+The assembly was held over two weekends in September and October 2019, and a summary of the proceedings and links to reports and videos is available.

-Wales has recently held its first citizens’ assembly and has reported back to the Welsh Assembly https://www.assembly.wales/en/newhome/pages/newsitem.aspx?itemid=2029.
-60 members met over one long weekend in July to consider how people in Wales can shape their future through the work of the National Assembly for Wales, with its limited devolved powers.
-There is a link to the full report on the citizens’ assembly which describes the methodology and results in full.
+Wales held its first citizens’ assembly over the weekend 19-21 July 10 2019.
+The 60 members considered how people in Wales can shape their future through the work of the National Assembly for Wales, with its limited devolved powers.
+The website contains a link to the full report on the citizens’ assembly which was presented on 27 Sep 2019 and describes the methodology and results in full.

 Canada has also been pretty active in this space.
 Perhaps the best known example is the British Columbia Citizens’ Assembly on Electoral Reform, which involved 160 residents of BC, 158 selected randomly and 2 indigenous through targeted recruitment as the random selection process did not produce any indigenous participants.
 The Assembly met many times between January and December 2004, and sessions included a learning phase, a public hearings phase and a deliberation phase.
 The Assembly’s recommendation, for moving from a FPTP system to STV, was published in December 2004 and put to a referendum held in May 2005 concurrently with the provincial election.
 The proposal was rejected.
 Possible reasons for the rejection were thought to be inadequate publicity for the proceedings and recommendations, so that many voters were unaware of the existence of the assembly and of its reasoning and of the large majority (147 to 7) of the assembly who voted for the final recommendation.
 The Participedia website ( https://participedia.net/case/1 ) has a detailed writeup and links.